Based on search terms used to find the blog:

 No. Not necessarily.
 Sometimes, putting the handbrake on (and/or selecting neutral) just adds to the delay.
 You must do what is appropriate for the particular situation you’re in.

-If you’re likely to roll back, or roll forwards into danger, then use the handbrake.
-The examiner’s brief is that you deal with things safely and maintain control if you stall – not that you systematically use the handbrake if you do.
+If you’re likely to roll backwards or forwards into danger, then use the handbrake.
+The examiner’s brief is that you deal with things safely and maintain control if you stall – not that you systematically use the handbrake every time.

 Should I go into neutral if I stall?

 No. Not necessarily.
 However, if you are going to start the engine with the car in gear, make bloody sure you have the clutch down.
-If you don’t, the car will move forward – and that’s almost certainly a guaranteed serious or dangerous fault because you are not in control and you are not safe.
+Some newer cars won’t start without the clutch down anyway, but if yours isn’t one of those the car will lurch forward if you start it in gear with the clutch up.
+That’s almost certainly a guaranteed serious or dangerous fault because you are not in control, and you are not safe.

-Should I put the handbrake on an go into neutral every time I stall?
+Should I put the handbrake on and go into neutral every time I stall?

 Every situation is different – and plenty of them are such that if you did go through the full handbrake/neutral routine then it would push you into a fail, whereas using another approach would not.